Skip to Main Content

 • Financial protection for sudden death: If you’ve bought a high-value breed, paid for service dog training or rely on your pet for income, receiving a death benefit can help mitigate the costs in the event of an unexpected death.

-• Flexible options based on need: Many pet life insurance providers offer various levels of coverage based on different needs.
+• Flexible options based on need: Many pet life insurance providers offer various levels of coverage to suit different situations.
 For example, your service dog may work in hazardous conditions, so you’ll want coverage in case of death due to mother nature, accidental shooting or work-related travel.

 • Coverage limitations and exclusions: Insurance coverage always has exclusions, but the list of what’s not covered can be longer than what is covered.
-These limitations often include death due to undisclosed pre-existing conditions, age, natural causes, intentional harm or high-risk activity.
+These limitations often include death due to undisclosed pre-existing conditions, new illnesses, natural causes, intentional harm or high-risk activity.

-• High annual premiums: With premiums as high as $1,000 or more a year, the annual costs may outweigh the benefits, especially if the pet lives a long and healthy life without ever needing the coverage.
+• High annual premiums: With premiums of $1,000 or more a year, the annual costs may outweigh the benefits, especially if the pet lives a long and healthy life without ever needing the coverage.
 An alternative option would be a savings account to cover unexpected vet bills, illness or end-of-life situations.

 • Limited availability: Insurance is regulated at the state level, so requirements or restrictions can vary from state to state.
 The demand for pet life insurance may be low, or licensing requirements may be high in certain states, making it less profitable for insurers.

-• Only available for high-value animals: Pet life insurance is typically available for animals with a high value, such as livestock, horses and zoo animals.
-Unless your family dog or cat is a show animal, used for breeding or is a highly-trained service animal, the chances of finding a suitable pet life insurance may be slim.
+• Only available for high-value animals: Pet life insurance is typically available for animals with a high value, such as livestock, horses, police dogs and zoo animals.
+Unless your family dog or cat is a show animal, used for breeding or a highly-trained service animal, the chances of finding suitable pet life insurance may be slim.

 How to decide if pet life insurance is right for you

-Because pet life insurance premiums can top out in the thousands, take the time to research the company’s coverage options, ratings and even customer reviews.
-If the emotional and financial peace of mind outweighs pricey premiums, pet life insurance can help give you peace of mind should the unthinkable occur.
+Because pet life insurance premiums can reach the thousands, take the time to research the company’s coverage options, ratings and even customer reviews.
+If the emotional and financial peace of mind outweighs pricey premiums, pet life insurance can offer financial support should the unthinkable occur.

 The bottom line